abe-yoshimasa/SDK/Document/DK04/FAQ_EN.md

 &emsp;

-**4. When running PickCube demo in Gear VR, it prompts "thread priority secority escption makesure the apk is signed".**
+**4. When running PickCube demo in Gear VR, it prompts "thread priority security exception, make sure the apk is signed".**

 >  You have to make sure your apk includes the osig files generated from Oculus developer website.
 More info [here](https://docs.unity3d.com/Manual/VRDevices-Oculus.html).